chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 And there we go.

-So let's take a look at java-maven-cg.
+So let's take a look at `java-maven-cg`.

 So I think we are 585 megabytes.

 So we've dropped it by 220 megabytes or 225 megabytes to 360 megabytes.

-So that's a fairly big saving by just making -- just adding -- cgr.dev/chainguard to the start.
+So that's a fairly big saving by just making -- just adding -- `cgr.dev/chainguard` to the start.

 But more interestingly what happens to the CVEs?